 ---

-FYI, if you're interested in what Madrona's companies are working on, we just started a technical mailing list where we'll be sending a quarterly email with technical developments, invites to exclusive events, free swag, new investments, etc. You can sign up here: https://groups.google.com/group/madrona-tech-connection/subscribe.
-If you're interested in working at a startup, you can contact me directly at hakon@madrona.com.
+FYI, if you're interested in what Madrona's companies are working on, we just started a technical mailing list where we'll be sending a quarterly email with technical developments, invites to exclusive events, free swag, new investments, etc. If you're interested in joining, feel free to get in touch.